Konijnebeer/TLE-2/README.md

 # TLE-2

-Dit school project is voor de opdracht gever [Natuurmonumenten](https://www.natuurmonumenten.nl/) via [iO](https://www.iodigital.com/nl)
+This is a schoolproject for the client [Natuurmonumenten](https://www.natuurmonumenten.nl/) via [iO](https://www.iodigital.com/nl)

 ## Setup

-1. Clone de repository.
+1. Clone the repository.
-2. Open je terminal en run `composer run setup`.
+2. Open your terminal and run `composer run setup`.
-3. Zorg dat *Laravel Herd* je project ziet en secure is.
+3. Ensure that *Laravel Herd* sees your project and is secure.
 4. Run `npm run dev`.
-5. Ga naar `tle-2.test`.
+5. Go to `tle-2.test`.

 ## Concept

-De applicatie is gemaakt om een jongere doelgroep te actieveren en informeren met huidige themas die spellen rond klimaat en natuur.
+The app was created to engage and inform a younger audience about current themes related to climate and nature.

 ## ERD & Wireframes